MENTAL HEALTH FIRST AID

 Teaches adults how to recognize signs and symptoms of mental health and substance use problems in youth.

-Why Mental Health First Aid for Youth Matters
+Why Youth Mental Health First Aid Matters

 1 IN 5